A Day at Muddy Boots

 So what is a typical day at Muddy Boots like?

-8am: Staff arrive to set up the playroom and make sure the days activities are all laid out ready for the children
+8am: Staff arrive to prepare for Breakfast Club, set up the playroom and make sure the days activities are all laid out ready for the children

 8.45am: Children begin arriving at the setting.
 They begin the day by finding their names on their pegs in the corridor to hang up their coats.
 Then it's time to wash their hands.
 Book bags are given to staff for new library books to be issued and the children place their toys or anything they have brought from home in the News Box and begin playing with their friends.

-9am: Morning registration: All of the staff and children gather in the library/setting area and participate in registration.
+9am: Morning registration: All of the staff and children gather in the book corner and participate in registration/newstime.
 They answer to their names and also talk about Muddy Boots ‘rules’, the day of the week and weather and what is in store for them that day.

 9.15am: Children begin playing.
 They can choose which activities they would like to undertake from those laid out and are invited to join in with an adult led task.

 10.15-10.45am Free flow snack time: the children are invited to the snack area to put together their own snack from healthy items, such as fruit, raisins, cereal, toast and pour their own drinks before sitting down to eat with their friends.
 They then remove the dirty cups and plates from the table and sometimes wash them up too!
 Then it’s time to choose between playing indoors or outside in the woodland area!

 11.30: Group singing and story time before the morning children go home.
 The children staying all day sit down together to enjoy their packed lunches.
-Staff often eat with them and their is a real sense of a family meal being shared.
+Staff often eat with them and there is a real sense of a family meal being shared.

 12pm: Children attending the afternoon session arrive.